 To read the plan in full, download the attachment.

 Parent Tech Nights

 We are excited to announce the 2018 Grandview Heights Schools Parent Tech Nights for grades K-12.
-To increase attendance we are offering the same session on two different nights.
-You can choose to attend either Tuesday, September 25th, or Thursday, September 27th, from 6:30 to 7:30 p.m. in the Brotherhood of the Rooks Media Center located on the second floor of the Grandview Heights High School.
-We will be sharing information and discussing tips regarding: 1:1 device program; technology opportunities; Google Apps; Progressbook; Schoology; and family tips, security, and safety.
-Please RSVP at the google link here: https://goo.gl/forms/GvfEQCWO…
+The same session was offered on two different nights, Tuesday, September 25th, and Thursday, September 27th, from 6:30 to 7:30 p.m. in the Brotherhood of the Rooks Media Center located on the second floor of the Grandview Heights High School.
+Information and tips were shared regarding: 1:1 device program; technology opportunities; Google Apps; Progressbook; Schoology; and family tips, security, and safety.
+The slide show presentation can be found at the very bottom of this page.

 Stevenson Elementary, Edison Intermediate/Larson Middle School, and Grandview Heights High School media centers have ‘loaner’ Chromebooks, which can be checked out to students who need to get their device repaired.
 All Chromebook issues will be spot-checked by a teacher first who will then refer the student to the media center to obtain a loaner device.
 Once repaired the device will be returned to the student and they will check their loaner device back into the media center.

 Step 1 : Students who have a device problem should show the issue to their teacher.

 Step 2 : The teacher confirms the device has an issue to warrant a loaner.
 Examples include: No Power - Device not turning or won’t charge or It’s Broken - Obvious physical damage (cracked screen, mouse/key issue, etc).

 Step 3 : The teacher sends the student and device to the media center to get a “loaner”.